Youth Crime Prevention

 • positive activities in the community.

-The referral criteria is for any young person aged ten to 17 years (inclusive) at risk of offending and who:
+The referral criteria is for any child aged ten to 17 years (inclusive) at risk of offending and who:

 • in the past three months engaged in anti-social behaviour